lulufa390/Pan-tilt-zoom-SLAM/README.md

-# Camera-Calibration
+# Pan-tilt-zoom SLAM

-Camera calibration using python.
+Pan-tilt-zoom SLAM project.
+Implemented with Python 3.6.

 Files:
+  1. basketball folder is for our main algorithms.
-  1. learn_camera is a folder for two toy sample code: 1. draw soccer lines; 2. composition of two frames.
+  2. learning is a folder for two toy sample code: 1. draw soccer lines; 2. composition of two frames.
-  2. basketball folder is used to store code with basketball data.
-  3. soccer folder is used to store code with soccer data.
+  3. soccer folder is used to store code with synthesized data on soccer field.
-  4. transformation.py define functions for projection among rays, 3-d locations and 2-d locations in images.
-  5. bundle_adjustment.py is testing code for bundle adjustment